M4dGun/t-ui_themes/theme-manager/README.md

-To run ttm script in T-UI Expert without root, you need to be able to run the curl/wget command without the need for T-UI Expert's Termux/TEL integration, that is, without the use of the command: `termux curl`/`termux wget`
+To run ttm script in T-UI Expert without root, you need to be able to run the curl/wget command without the need for T-UI Expert's Termux/TEL integration, that is, without the use of the command: `termux curl`/`termux wget`<br>

-[W.I.P.....]
+If you are unable to do this, I recommend using Termux (or TEL) - check the next point.
 <br>

 ### CASE 3️⃣ -- Through Termux/TEL or another Terminal emulator

+#### With TERMUX):<br>
+* Download [install_ttm.zip](https://github.com/M4dGun/t-ui_themes/raw/main/theme-manager/install_ttm1.zip) and extract it into your internal storage ( /storage/emulated/0 ).
+* Now install F-droid app: https://f-droid.org/F-Droid.apk
+* Open F-Droid, search and install Termux
+* Check that Termux has memory access permission activated.
+In t-ui(e) type: `apps -st Termux` and check memory permission.
+* Run Termux and type: `cd /storage/emulated/0`  - or type the directory where you unzipped the install_ttm.zip file
+* Now install wget, type `pkg install wget`
+* Update Termux packages, type `pkg update`

 #### With TEL):
+* Download [install_ttm.zip](https://github.com/M4dGun/t-ui_themes/raw/main/theme-manager/install_ttm1.zip) and extract it into your internal storage ( /storage/emulated/0 ).
 edit your ~/.zhsrc file with (for example) nano, type: <br>
 `nano ~/.zhsrc` <br>
 and add the following lines:<br>